mia-platform/documentation/docs/runtime_suite/pdf-service.md

 ### PDF Service ###

-This plugins provide a simple way for generating PDF files from an intial HTML template.
+This plugin provides a simple way of generating PDF files from an initial HTML template.
 This service relies on the [Puppeteer](https://github.com/GoogleChrome/puppeteer) library.

 If you are using this service in your machine, it is very important to set the DOCKER environment variable to false.